-On November 11, 2013, we entered into an Expense Support and Conditional Reimbursement Agreement (the "2013 Expense Reimbursement Agreement") with the Adviser.
-Under the 2013 Expense Reimbursement Agreement, until December 31, 2013 or a prior date mutually agreed to by both parties, the Adviser will pay us up to 100% of our operating expenses (the "Expense Support Payment") in order to achieve a reasonable level of expenses relative to our investment income (the "Operating Expense Objective").
-Operating expenses are defined as 2013 third party operating costs and expenses incurred by us under generally accepted accounting principles in the United States ("GAAP") for investment management companies.
-The board of directors, in its sole discretion, may approve the repayment of unreimbursed Expense Support Payments (a " Reimbursement Payment") upon a determination by the board of directors that we have achieved the Operating Expense Objective in any quarter following receipt by us of an Expense Support Payment.
-Under the 2013 Expense Reimbursement Agreement, any unreimbursed Expense Support Payment may be reimbursed by us within a period not to exceed three years from the date each respective Expense Support Payment was determined.
+We and our Adviser have entered into two expense support and conditional reimbursement agreements (as amended from time to time, the "Expense Reimbursement Agreements"), pursuant to which our Adviser could pay us up to 100% of our operating expenses (an "Expense Support Payment") in order to achieve a reasonable level of expenses relative to our investment income (the "Operating Expense Objective").
+Our board of directors, in its sole discretion, may approve the repayment of unreimbursed Expense Support Payments (a "Reimbursement Payment") upon a determination by the board of directors that we have achieved the Operating Expense Objective in any quarter following our receipt of an Expense Support Payment.
+We may make any Reimbursement Payments within three years from the date each respective Expense Support Payment was determined.
 Any Expense Support Payments that remain unreimbursed three years after such payment will be permanently waived.
-Pursuant to the terms of the 2013 Expense Reimbursement Agreement, for the year ended December 31, 2013, the Adviser made an Expense Support Payment of \$153,000 to us.